Kinaetron/kinaetron.github.io/content/posts/moonworks-resources.md

 ## Discords

 You can also join the discords listed below.
-Great places to keep up with the latest news, help other users out, and ask questions.
+Great places to keep up with the latest news, help other users out and ask questions.

 - [Moonworks](https://discord.gg/ujhwdkHmhN)
 - [SDL](https://discord.com/invite/BwpFGBWsv8)